-- V.C.
-Program Evaluation and Improvement - V.C.1.
-The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process.
-(Core) - V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-(Core) - V.C.1.b) Program Evaluation Committee responsibilities must include:
+V.C.1.
+The program director must appoint the Program Evaluation Committee to conduct and document the Annual Program Evaluation as part of the program's continuous improvement process. ^(Core)

+V.C.1.a) The Program Evaluation Committee must be composed of at least two program faculty members, at least one of whom is a core faculty member, and at least one fellow.
-V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core) V.C.1.b).(2) guiding ongoing program improvement, including development of new goals, based upon outcomes;

-and, (Core)

-V.C.1.b).(3) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims.
 (Core)

+V.C.1.b).(1) review of the program's self-determined goals and progress toward meeting them; (Core)

+V.C.1.b).(2) guiding ongoing program improvement, including development of new goals, based upon outcomes; and, (Core)

+V.C.1.b).(3) review of the current operating environment to identify strengths, challenges, opportunities, and threats as related to the program's mission and aims. ^(Core)